Top-Quality Zirconia Beads for Grinding and Milling from China

 - Conventional ball mills – these work best with larger sized Zirconia ball media

 - Attrition mills – these work best with smaller sized Zirconia balls of about 5mm

 - Lab ball mills – these can accommodate Zirconia balls ranging between 10mm-15mm

 - Roll ball mills

 Each of these machines has different parts that make one better suited than the other.

 Therefore, in case you’re aware of which grinding machine would work with your items, select the ideally shaped and sized media.

-You should have a look at the inside of the milling machine before purchasing Zirconia ball media.
+You should have a look at the inside of the milling machine before purchasing Zirconia ceramic balls.